For fleet operators going electric, smart charging is a must-have. Here’s why.

 V2G enables energy stored in EV batteries to be fed back into the grid at specific times, to help supply energy at times of peak demand.
 In essence, this makes electric vehicles into giant energy storage systems.

 Smart charging is a win-win for fleet operators, as it's beneficial for the environment and the bottom line.
-It also causes less downtime during installation.
 Smart charging capabilities can even enable EVs to become energy storage assets to support the growth of renewable energy and improve grid functionality.